 Yeah.

-Yesterday at work, I worked just part time, and uh I tell people all through the day what's going on in politics, because I listened to you.
+Yesterday at work, I worked just part-time, and I tell people all through the day what's going on in politics because I listened to you.

 Yes.

-And I said, Well, they just paved our road out here in Kyla, and we are seeing more dead deer on the road because people are driving like fifty in the 35 mile an hour zone.
+And I said, well, they just paved our road out here in Kyla, and we are seeing more dead deer on the road because people are driving like 50 in the 35-mile-an-hour zone.

 And I looked at her and I went, yes, because I'd rather have it in my freezer than bloated on the side of the road.